 I was so beaten down, exhausted, and defeated…I had no idea what to do.
 So I drank some water, slowed my breathing, and took a cold shower.
 I texted my wife and told her I was having a really hard time and begged her to come home immediately after work (which she did).

-Self-care is difficult for me under ideal circumstances, but when I feel sick and it hurts to move–and when I know I have no choice but to keep moving–taking take for myself all but vanishes.
+Self-care is difficult for me under ideal circumstances, but when I feel sick and it hurts to move–and when I know I have no choice but to keep moving–taking time for myself all but vanishes.
 But my body and mind keep score; if I don’t have enough time alone to decompress, my eyes will pop open at 3:00 AM, and I’ll go downstairs for a few hours, just to have that precious time.
 It’s not ideal, but it works (especially if I really can’t sleep because of a fever).

 GAH!
 I’m grateful my fever is gone (as of today, last night was rough) and the kids and I have some much needed space from each other.
 I’m taking it easy today, catching up on the things I didn’t have the strength or interest to do when I was sick: I’m writing a little bit and working on music…and updating this often-neglected blog.